-The price difference between flushable kitty litter and the regular kind might be reason enough to make some cat owners reconsider making the change.
+The price difference between flushable kitty litter and the regular kind might make some cat owners reconsider changing.

 - It does not clump as well as regular litter

-Most flushable kitty litter products do not clump at all, which makes them more difficult to clean, but even those that do clump are not as efficient as regular clumping kitty litter.
+Most flushable kitty litter products do not clump at all, which makes them more challenging to clean.
+Still, even those that do clump are less efficient than regular clumping kitty litter.

 Corn and wheat are common allergens for cats as well as people.
-Don’t use flushable kitty litter made from corn or wheat if the cat or any member of the family is allergic to these.
+Don’t use flushable kitty litter made from corn or wheat if the cat or any family member is allergic to these.

-To sum up, flushable kitty litter is made out of biodegradable materials like corn, wheat, wood, and paper, as opposed to the traditional clay and silica-based products.
-Flushing it, however, is not safe for your pipes and septic tank because they might not be using enough water to wash the litter away.
+Unlike traditional clay and silica-based products, flushable kitty litter is made of biodegradable materials like corn, wheat, wood, and paper.
+Flushing it, however, is unsafe for your pipes and septic tank because they might not use enough water to wash the litter away.

-Moreover, the dehydrated cat poop can cause clogs all on its own.
-It is also not safe for the environment because the waterway purification systems are not equipped to deal with pathogens in cat feces.
-Flushable kitty litter remains a worthy option, though, if you don’t actually flush it, which might seem counterintuitive, but is the safest way to use this type of kitty litter altogether.
+Moreover, dehydrated cat poop can cause clogs all on its own.
+It is also unsafe for the environment because the waterway purification systems are not equipped to deal with pathogens in cat feces.
+Flushable kitty litter remains a worthy option, though, if you don’t flush it, which is counterintuitive.
+Still, it is the safest way to use this type of litter altogether.